junxit/us-congress-bills-112/metadata.md

 - 2012-12-11 — Introduced in House
 - 2012-12-11 — Introduced in House
 - 2012-12-11 — Referred to the House Committee on Foreign Affairs.
+- 2012-12-31 — Considered under suspension of the rules. (consideration: CR H7508-7511)
+- 2012-12-31 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6649.
+- 2012-12-31 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-12-31 — Ms. Ros-Lehtinen moved to suspend the rules and pass the bill, as amended.
+- 2012-12-31 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7508)
+- 2012-12-31 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7508)